myz-suite/annotator-webite/privacy-en.md

 If you enable Internet Archive support, the extension can submit snapshot requests for the current page to `https://web.archive.org`.
 The data sent is limited to the page URL plus optional credentials (access key/secret) that you supply.
 Requests go directly from your browser to the Internet Archive; we do not proxy, inspect, or retain any portion of the payload.

+For MyZ Danmaku, calling YouTube’s private interface relies on an unofficial channel.
+Google may rate-limit or block accounts or IPs that issue these requests frequently.
+If that happens, you are responsible for any access restrictions or playback issues that arise.
+We cannot compensate or mediate with Google.

 What is stored locally:

 - A queue of URLs you asked the extension to archive